CIS565-Fall-2013/Project4-Rasterizer/README.md

 Above, performance on different models.

 ![Rotation Field Visualization](screenshots/rot_field_small.png)
-Above, visualization of the rotation field in a deforming bar for my research with Dr. Kavan (http://www.seas.upenn.edu/~ladislav/).
+Above, I used my rasterizer to visualize the rotation field in a deforming bar for my research with Dr. Kavan (http://www.seas.upenn.edu/~ladislav/).
+My rasterizer can draw the outlines of the triangles used to discretize the bar (center), and render the average rotation at each element (right)
 ![Overlap Visualization](screenshots/overlap_comparison.png)
 For our research, it's important that we check for overlapping geometry.
-Here is a comparison between the standard MATLAB plot and this rasterizer, visualizing overlapping bits.
+Above is a comparison between the standard MATLAB plot and this rasterizer, visualizing overlapping bits.
+This is easy to do with a CUDA rasterizer, and tricky to do in MATLAB.

 -------------------------------------------
 USAGE/CAMERA